 Where the Gold Delta SkyMiles® Business Credit Card from American Express stands out in its category

 The Gold Delta SkyMiles® Business Credit Card from American Express is all about attracting and servicing business customers who choose Delta as their airline of choice.
-The welcome offer for new cardmembers is Earn 60,000 bonus miles after you make $3,000 in purchases on your new Card within your first 4 months.
+The welcome offer for new cardmembers is 30,000 Bonus miles after you make $1,000 in purchases on your new Card within your first 3 months.
 That’s almost enough for a round-trip flight between Washington, D.C., and Oakland, Calif., in coach class.
 You also earn a $50 statement credit after you make a Delta-related purchase with your new card within your first three months.

 The Medallion Qualification Miles (MQMs) — based on the distance you fly and the fare class of your ticket — you earn with the Gold Delta SkyMiles® Business Credit Card from American Express above your Medallion threshold level will be rolled over to 2019 and will count toward your 2020 status qualification.
 The MQMs you earn in 2018 will count toward your status in 2019.